BBQ & Island

 • BBQs may only be held on the first island – in the paved area left of the bridge.

 • Both the BBQ and island must be booked.

-• The BBQ has to be returned to the punt shed clean after the event.
+• The BBQ has to be cleaned and locked up after the event.

 • The island must be cleaned after the event.